 This TV supports all common formats, and it displays chroma 4:4:4 properly, which is important for clear text from a PC.
 Unlike some other brands, 4k @ 120Hz is displayed perfectly, with no resolution-halving or other issues.

-The LG G2 has a decent frequency response.
+The TV has a decent frequency response.
 The low-frequency extension is okay, but it still can't produce much deep bass.
 It gets loud, and it has a very well-balanced sound profile, so dialogue sounds clear.

 This TV comes with the same magic remote found on previous models.
 The remote can be used as a pointer, making it very easy to navigate through menus.
 The TV now supports hands-free voice control, through microphones on the TV itself.
 Unfortunately, there's no physical switch to disable the microphones if you're concerned about privacy.
 Voice control works well, though, and you can use it to change inputs, open apps, search within apps for content, and even adjust basic settings.